Medically reviewed on July 10, 2017

-Keep track of the amount of medicine used from each new bottle.
+Keep track of your medicine.
 Amphetamine and dextroamphetamine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
+Take the missed dose as soon as you remember, but not late in the day.
+Skip the missed dose if it is almost evening.
 Do not take extra medicine to make up the missed dose.